wellscrosby/MRGHoloOcean/README.md

 * [Docs](https://holoocean.readthedocs.io/en/latest/)

 ## Usage Overview
-Holodeck's interface is similar to [OpenAI's Gym](https://gym.openai.com/).
+HoloOcean's interface is similar to [OpenAI's Gym](https://gym.openai.com/).

-We try and provide a batteries included approach to let you jump right into using Holodeck, with minimal fiddling required.
+We try and provide a batteries included approach to let you jump right into using HoloOcean, with minimal fiddling required.

 To demonstrate, here is a quick example using the `DefaultWorlds` package: